MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration.md

 # Get-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration

 ## SYNOPSIS
-Defines an optional cross-tenant access policy template with inbound and outbound partner configuration settings for a multi-tenant organization.
+Get the cross-tenant access policy template with inbound and outbound partner configuration settings for a multitenant organization.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration](/powershell/module/Microsoft.Graph.Identity.SignIns/Get-MgPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration?view=graph-powershell-1.0)

 ## SYNTAX